GregoryBWilson/Cryptocurrencies/README.md

 To reduce the data dimensions we completed the work below:

 - The PCA algorithm reduced the dimensions of the X DataFrame down to three principal components
-- The pcs_df  DataFrame was created and having the following three columns, PC 1, PC 2, and PC 3, and also has the index from the crypto_df DataFrame
+- The pcs_df  DataFrame was created having the following three columns, PC 1, PC 2, and PC 3, and also has the index from the crypto_df DataFrame

 ![Table_2_Dimensionally_Reduced_PCS_DataFrame](Resources/Table_2_Dimensionally_Reduced_PCS_DataFrame.png "Table 2 - Dimensionally Reduced PCS DataFrame")